AndrejaCH/Movies-ETL/README.md

 # ETL - Extract, Transform and Load
-*An ETL Movies Analysis using Python, Python Libraries and SQL Databases*
+*An ETL Movies Analysis using Python, RegEx and SQL Databases*

 ## Project Overview